Viper-Dude/EliteMining/README.md

 - **There may be conflicts with HCS VoicePack commands, but these can be easily adjusted manually in the EliteMining Profile within VoiceAttack.**
 - **Works with EDCopilot**

+> **Note:** VoiceAttack startup warnings about EliteVA plugin bindings are normal due to recent Elite Dangerous changes and can be safely ignored - they don't impact EliteMining voice commands.

 [Back to Top](#elitemining)

 ---